FIXTradingCommunity/fix-orchestra/README.md

 * Security keys for sessions
 * Support for XML Inclusions (XInclude)
-* Syntax for mututally exclusive message elements
+* Syntax for mutually exclusive message elements

 ### Version 1.0 Release Candidate 4
 Release Candidate 4 was approved by the Global Technical Committee on Feb.
 21, 2019 for 90 day public review.